-• Stabilization in the post pandemic economic environment
+Stabilization in the post pandemic economic environment

-The COVID-19 pandemic, combined with global conflicts that have marked the post-pandemic environment, brought about unprecedented challenges across the food industry over the last three years.
-The dynamics have included supply chain disruptions, market dislocations, labour shortages and significant inflationary pressures.
+The COVID-19 pandemic, combined with global conflicts that marked the post-pandemic environment, brought about unprecedented challenges across the food industry from 2020 and extending through 2023.
+The dynamics included supply chain disruptions, market dislocations, labour shortages and significant inflationary pressures.